jfredett/hazel/LOG.md

 Had to put things down, but came back, changed the line, and that was it, that was the whole bug.
 Still 3 broken tests remaining but very happy to not have to chase that one anymore.

+# 25-MAR-2025

+## 0012 - atm

+I've been babysitting a file upload most of the night, good time to kick on the playlist and hack.

+I got perft fixed up by finding a silly bug in how I reported `length` from the tape.
+It's a little ambiguous, but at least it works.

+I can now fail perft_4 in ~35s, wall-time for the unoptimized test binary, anyway.
+That's down from 'well over 3 minutes' by a factor of 6 or so, not bad for a `HashMap` backed cache it only took me a full month to hack together. :)

+Next, spring cleaning.
+I'm going to live with the lack of tests because I'm going to move to rs-test, and start building some fixtures for more efficient testing.